gielfeldt/iterators/README.md

 ```

 #### ReplaceableIterator
-Just like IteratorIterator but with a setInnerIterator() method.
+Just like TraversableIterator but with a setInnerIterator() method.

 ```php
 use Gielfeldt\Iterators\ReplaceableIterator;